 Notable in Durham and Yorkshire

 The Marley surname is quite numerous in the North East and the name may originate in the region.
-The surname derives from a place-name Marley, although there are several places of this name throughout the country including Marley Hill in County Durham.
-Some Marley place-names are thought to mean the woodland clearing inhabited by the ferret-like Martens.
+The surname derives from a place-name Marley, although there are several places of this name throughout the country including Marley Hill in County Durham, a place-name that means ‘boundary clearing’.
+Some Marley place-names are thought to describe a woodland clearing inhabited by the ferret-like Martens.

 Elsie was seemingly very popular with her customers until she acquired some terrible unknown illness which caused her to go delirious.
 The disease proved fatal when in a moment of madness, poor Elsie escaped from her sick bed one night and ran across a nearby field.
 She fell into a disused coal pit and drowned.